codecomp/redhat-setup/README.md

 Upload install.bash to your server or run, if spinning up an EC2 instance add install.bash to the Configure Instance > Advanced Details > User Data area to have it auto run the installer on initialisation.

+Once logging in for the first time follow the motd instructions.

 ## Credits

 Chris Morris [https://github.com/codecomp]